 Many of these same issues were raised in stakeholder interviews conducted by WRT for this analysis.

-The 2011 Economic Development Plan resolves Weakness #4 when it establishes an economic development mission, "[t]o promote a diverse, sustainable, and proactive economic environment that incorporates all elements of the City's identity, focused on community, culture, and commerce," and corresponding goal, objectives and implementation strategies:
+The 2011 Economic Development Plan seeks to resolve Weakness #4 by establishing an economic development mission, "[t]o promote a diverse, sustainable, and proactive economic environment that incorporates all elements of the City's identity, focused on community, culture, and commerce," and corresponding goal, objectives and implementation strategies.
+However, these policies have not been integrated into the 2009 Comprehensive Plan and do not connect directly to the Future Land Use Element or the Land Development Code.

 Table 1.

-Objectives and Strategies from the City of Winter Park's 2011 Economic Development Plan
+City of Winter Park's 2011 Economic Development Plan Objectives and Strategies